 This post may contain affiliate links.

-From the top of its watery head (Venice) to the tip of its sexy high-heeled boot (Puglia), there are so many things to do in Italy it’s dizzying.
-Stop twirling around in a panic.
-Take a deep breath and smell the oregano.
-There.
-Don’t you feel better?
+From the top of its watery head (Venice) to the tip of its sexy high-heeled boot (Puglia), there are so many romantic places in Italy to visit it’s dizzying.

-Now let me tell you about the best cities in Italy to visit and how to fight with your husband in all of them.
-Oh, right.
-This is a travel magazine, so I’ll also tell you what to see, what we loved and what were our worst moments.
+Now let me tell you about the best cities in Italy to visit for couples and how to fight with your husband in all of them.

-Let me start off by saying I’ve seen a lot of action in Italy (no, not that kind of action).
-I got engaged in Umbria, bitten on the bum by a bee on my way to a gorgeous Tuscany spa, cycled on top of the medieval walls of Lucca and eaten more truffles than a wild pig.
+I got engaged in Umbria, stung on the bum by a bee on my way to a gorgeous Tuscany spa, cycled on top of the medieval walls of Lucca and have eaten more truffles than a wild pig.

-Of all the cities in Italy, Rome is the most visited by tourists (and they’ll all be in front of you in line at the Vatican).
+Of all the cities in Italy, Rome is the most visited by tourists (and they’ll all be in front of you in line at the Vatican.

 The capital of Italy, Rome has 12 UNESCO World Heritage sites, pizza, the legendary Spanish Steps and the magical Trevi Fountain, which, if you throw a coin in, ensures your return to Rome.

-When in Rome go to the Colosseum (or fight about it).
+When in Rome Go to the Colosseum (Or Fight About It).

-The Colosseum has intrigued me ever since I read Daisy Miller by Henry James.
 Why?
-After Daisy meets her admirer, Giovanni, there at night, she catches malaria as the Colosseum is a breeding ground for the disease (don’t worry, not anymore).
+After Daisy meets her admirer Giovanni there at night, she catches malaria as the Colosseum is a breeding ground for the disease.
+(Don’t worry, not anymore).

 Spoiler alert: Daisy Miller dies and her death symbolizes the downfall of a girl who shouldn’t have been out with men at night, and after that I really thought it would be a fun place to visit.

-The Colosseum by day
+The Colosseum Argument

 We ended up splitting up (not permanently, but there were words spoken).